Get ready for mountain adventures with this beginner-friendly exercise and training guide for uphill hiking and trail running.

 Though running down a paved path in the city and hiking up a mountainside are quite different, the endurance and strength your legs and lungs will gain from running will only improve your hiking.
 Running teaches your body to become efficient, and will strengthen your leg muscles, and cardiac muscles, making your hike a lot easier.
 You can even sneak in some precious nature time by taking your run to the woods!
 Check out our beginning trail running guide for tips on beginning a new trail running journey.

 Remember that while these tips may sound simple, they’re certainly not easy.
-Expect to have some soreness for a day or two after trying any of these.
-Don’t let a bit of pain get you down though, your body will thank you for your efforts once you are hiking up mountains with ease!
+Expect to have some soreness for a day or two after trying any of these.* Don’t let it get you down, though – your body will thank you for your efforts once you are hiking up mountains with ease!

 Hit the trail!